-We accept a wide range of materials/items from your home which may be too large or bulky to be taken by your normal kerbside waste collection.
+We accept a wide range of materials and items from your home which may be too large or bulky to be taken by your normal kerbside waste collection.

 The list below details the types of household waste we accept.

-All waste delivered is separated and where possible recycled, re-used and composted.
+All waste delivered is separated and where possible recycled, reused or composted.

 |Green garden waste|